WittsMei/Hubspot-Sales-Analysis/README.md

 ## Dashboard
-The dashboard can be found in Tableau Public here.
-This dashboard allows users to filter by age group, campaign type, gender, and interest, with a focus on marketing metrics, purchase metrics, and claim metrics.
+The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/witts.jianming.mei/viz/HubspotSalesOverview/HubspotSalesOverview?publish=yes).
+This dashboard allows users to filter by date, platform type, product, and region, with a focus on revenue metrics.

 ## North Start Metrics & Dimensions
 - **Total Sales**: Total subscription sales from Starter, Professional, Enterprise plans